 1999 – present

-The tenth logo is still exploited by the Black Hawks franchise.
+The Black Hawks franchise still exploits the tenth logo.
 It features more updated graphics and colors.
 In 2008, the team’s main logo was admitted to be the best in the NHL.